The staff-led creation and realisation of a theatrical production (or productions) for public performance.

 - Learning Outcomes

-- Knowledge of the form and exemplars of documentary/verbatim theatre
+- Knowledge of the form and exemplars of a particular theatrical genre or form

-- The ability to investigate, create and produce a verbatim performance work on a particular topic
+- The ability to investigate, create and produce a performance work on a particular topic

 - Enhanced research skills